ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/chap_policy_profiles.md

 ### Simulating Policy

-Before assigning a policy profile to a virtual machine, use the {{ site.data.product.title }} controls policy simulation feature to determine if a virtual machine passes a policy profile.
+Before assigning a policy profile to a virtual machine, use the {{ site.data.product.title_short }} controls policy simulation feature to determine if a virtual machine passes a policy profile.

 {% include_relative
 _topics/to_simulate_policy_profiles_on_virtual_machines.md %}